Log Buffer #172: A Carnival of the Vanities for DBAs

 That is all.
 As always, I invite you to comment with your favourite DB blogs from the week gone by.
 Please return next week for Nick Westerlund’s LB#173.
 Till then!

-One comment on “Log Buffer #172: A Carnival of the Vanities for DBAs”
+One Response to “Log Buffer #172: A Carnival of the Vanities for DBAs”